Chair of Trustees

-Lynne Smith – is the current Chair of Trustees.
-With a wealth of playwork experience including facilitating a successful community playscheme for many years.
+Lynne Smith has a wealth of playwork experience including facilitating a successful community playscheme for many years.

 A significant theme running throughout Brian’s life has been the importance of PLAYING both for him and those with whom he has worked and who share his life.
 He has two children and two granddaughters aged 21 years and 18 years.
 His daughter, son and grandchildren are all great players!